mudita/MuditaOS/module-audio/README.md

 hardware audio codec and & BT configuration need to be switched according to specified audio file format which is currently being played.
 #### There is no possibility to mix audio channels
-Due to not having re-sampling ability, mixing channels which have different audio formats is considered to be impossible.There is not even a audio channels or mixer implemented!
-This has even further implications as it won't be possible for instance to play notification during voice call or song.
+Due to lack of re-sampling ability, channel abstraction does not exist thus it is not possible to play notification during voice call or media playback.
 #### 16bit stereo/mono PCM samples are used as internal audio samples format
 This format was picked as it is commonly used.
 Additionally moving raw PCM samples from one point to another is the easiest method and the most error resilient.
 #### 16 bit audio files are only supported
-Currently due to some limitations in hardware audio codec only 16-bit PCM samples are supported.
+Currently due to limitations of hardware audio codec only 16-bit PCM samples are supported.
 It is possible to add support for 8/24 or even 32 bit samples.
 This should be done in audio device layer inside `module-bsp/bsp/audio`
 #### There is no possibility to record and playback at the same time
 This is self-explanatory.
 Whole switching logic is implemented inside `module-audio`